Linuxfabrik/monitoring-plugins/check-plugins/graylog-version/README.md

 Checks the installed Graylog version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* The check must run locally on the Graylog server because it queries the local package manager for the installed version.

 **Data Collection:**

 * Determines the installed Graylog version from the package manager (`yum` on RHEL, `dpkg` on Debian)